Heinirich/flutter-login-logout-api/README.md

 Might act as a good starting point for your future works.

+I have been only working on UI for long time and decided to venture on Authentication a little bit

 Make sure you follow me and I follow you so that we learn from each other

+## To do
+Work on the register page

 ## Getting Started